GOVERNANCE

 Section 4.
 Honorary Members

-Active Members may elect to bestow Honorary Membership to persons recognized for their outstanding contributions to the Corporation.
-Honorary Members shall not pay any dues and shall have the same rights as Active Members with the exception of voting rights.
+Active Members may elect to bestow Honorary Membership to one or more persons who are recognized for their outstanding contributions to the Corporation and who are considered to be assets for the Corporation because of social standing or their accomplishments in the community.
+The Honorary Members shall not pay any dues and shall have the same rights as Active Members with the exception of voting rights.

 Section 5.
 Nonresident Members